What are bilirubin levels?

 • High bilirubin levels: Elevation can indicate several conditions.
 An increase in unconjugated bilirubin may suggest hemolytic anemias or Gilbert's syndrome, while elevated conjugated bilirubin could indicate liver diseases such as hepatitis, cirrhosis, or bile duct obstruction.

-How are Bilirubin Levels measured in newborns?
+How are bilirubin levels measured in newborns?

 • Total serum bilirubin (TSB) blood test: This directly measures the total bilirubin concentration in the newborn's serum or plasma.
 It is considered the gold standard for bilirubin measurement and provides accurate results.
-The blood sample is collected through heel prick or venipuncture and analyzed in a laboratory (Bhutani & Wong, 2013).
+The baby's blood sample is collected through heel prick or venipuncture and analyzed in a laboratory (Bhutani & Wong, 2013).
 While measuring total serum bilirubin levels is the most accurate method, it is invasive and can cause discomfort to the newborn.

 • End-tidal carbon monoxide (ETCOc) measurement: This method indirectly measures bilirubin levels by quantihemolysis rate hemolysis (breakdown of red blood cells).
 It involves measuring the concentration of carbon monoxide in the newborn's exhaled breath, which is a byproduct of heme degradation (Christensen et al., 2016).
-ETCOc measurement is a noninvasive estimate of bilirubin levels, but it may be less accurate than direct bilirubin measurement methods.

 What is a Bilirubin Levels Chart?